Armchair-Heavy-Industries/Archetype/README.md

 So, are you up for the challenge?
 Ready to be part of a story that celebrates imperfections and turns them into strengths?
 Embrace the thrill of being part of the Beta Experience.
 Your adventure starts now!

+And yes...
+Maz did get ChatGPT to write this in order to let Leddhedd get a little sleep for a couple of days!

 ## Whats next?

 During the course of the beta we will continue to work on the supporting documentation, build guides and the configuator.